Health News and Tips

 Follow a Good Skincare Regimen for Face

-Before winter starts, starting a good skincare regimen for face which includes proper cleansing, toning, moisturizing and using a sunblock, can prepare your skin to face the harsh weathers and help maintain the integrity of your skin.
-If you have a very dry skin, it’s important to avoid the use of harsh peels, masks and alcohol-based astringents, toners and cleansers.
-They may strip away natural oils and moisture from your skin, leaving it extremely dry.
-Here are a few effective tips for a good skincare routine.
+Before winter begins, establishing a good skincare regimen for your face—including proper cleansing, toning, moisturizing, and using sunscreen—can help prepare your skin for harsh weather and maintain its integrity.
+If you have very dry skin, it's important to avoid harsh peels, masks, and alcohol-based astringents, toners, and cleansers, as these can strip away natural oils and moisture, leaving your skin even drier.

 1. Cleansing